secchipietro04/lstm-anomaly-detection-esp32/esp-inference/README.md

 3. **Model Convertion**

-4. **Deployment**:
+4. **Model loading**:
    - Load the TensorFlow Lite model onto the ESP32.

+5. **Inference**

 ## Limitations
-    - Inference time is roughly 5000 microseconds/200 Hz so the microcontroller cannot do real time calculations if the sampling frequency it too high.
+    Inference time is roughly 5000 microseconds/200 Hz so the microcontroller cannot do real time calculations if the sampling frequency it too high.
 The sensor and the i2c communication allow for one read every 420 microseconds/2380Hz so the ratio is roughly 12:1
 ## Future Work
+- Better sessions handling, both on client side and server side.
+- Trained model evaluations with test datasets.
 - Explore alternative model architectures.
-      - Possibly find a viable model architecture that does not need for further training on deployment
+- Find a viable model architecture that does not need for further training on deployment.

 ## Acknowledgments